Warehouse Robotics and WMS Software: Everything You Need to Know

 Alibaba, the largest retailer in the world, proved how useful AS/RS can be at their warehouse in China.
 Using 60 robots, they reduced warehouse labor by 70%.
 Their robots operate over Wi-Fi to bring inventory to workers to package and post.
 As a result, their operations skyrocketed and tripled their output.

 What Benefits Are Companies Seeing by Adopting Robotics in The Warehouse?

 Companies that invest in robotic technology see many tangible and clear benefits for their business.
 Cutting expenses such as packaging costs and increasing efficiency are some obvious outcomes for most companies, but there are also less obvious advantages to utilizing robotic technology.

 Lower Error Rates

-During the holiday seasons, for example, it can be difficult to hire and train new employees quickly enough to keep up with demand.
-Robotics make it easier to handle increases because of their ability to work around the clock without diminished performance.
+During the holiday seasons, for example, it can be difficult to hire and train new employees fast enough to keep up with the results of demand forecasting.
+Robotics make it easier to handle these increases because they can work around the clock without diminished performance.

 Increased Warehouse Safety

 Warehouse robotics helps improve facility safety for workers.
 They take over dangerous jobs that put workers at risk.
 Now that robots can work effectively side-by-side with humans, robots can take over more dangerous tasks, such as getting inventory from heights or carrying heavy loads.